LiquidPropulsionGroup/liquidpropulsiongroup.github.io/README.md

 The `master` branch is where the build goes and from which the site is served.
 Do not manually modify this.

 ## Installation
 If you want locally view the site or you'd like to make changes, follow these steps.
 Note that this README assumes you are using a bash terminal.
 If you're on a Mac or Linux that's just your regular terminal, you're fine.
-If you're on a Windows, either install the Windows Linux Subsystem ([instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10)), or use the Command Line, but the commands might be different from what's here, so you figure it out yourself.
+If you're on a Windows, either install the Windows Linux Subsystem ([instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10)), or use the Command Prompt.
+The commands should be mostly the same, but if it doesn't work then Google it.
 If you're using the Windows Linux Subsystem, then for all the OS-specific installations, follow the instructions for Ubuntu.

 ### Install Node.js.
 You'll need to Google this, since it varies from OS to OS, and is out of scope for this README.
 Or, follow the steps [here](https://www.gatsbyjs.com/tutorial/part-zero/#install-nodejs-for-your-appropriate-operating-system) in the install Node.js section.

 ### Install Yarn
 The package manager used is Yarn.
 Please use yarn and yarn only.
 Do not use npm or it will destroy things and you will be very frustrated.
-Follow the instructions [here](https://classic.yarnpkg.com/en/docs/install/) to install.
+Follow the instructions [here](https://classic.yarnpkg.com/en/docs/install/) to install depending on your OS.

 ### Install Gatsby.js
 ```shell